Euclid Quick Data Release (Q1). Searching for giant gravitational arcs in galaxy clusters with mask region-based convolutional neural networks: Introduction

 We train, validate, and test the performance of a Mask R-CNN using simulated cluster-scale SL events in \Euclid simulated images~\citep{hst2euclid}.
 The mock \Euclid imaging data is generated from \emph{Hubble} Space Telescope (HST) observations.
 To build the training set, we simulate thousands of galaxy cluster strong lensing (GCSL) arcs by taking advantage of high-precision cluster lens models constructed by~\citet{caminha2017, caminha2019, bergamini2019, bergamini2021, bergamini2023a, bergamini2023b} using the public software {\textsc{lenstool}}~\citep{kneib1996, jullo2007, jullo2009}.
 We then further test the NN by applying it to real \Euclid images of lensing clusters found in~\citet{Q1-SP057}, comparing the results of the NN inference with the lensing events found with a visual inspection.
 After training, this method is extremely efficient, detecting gravitational arcs in \Euclid in a $3\times1199\times1199\,\mathrm{pixels}$ image in a fraction of a second using a single NVIDIA Quadro RTX 6000 GPU.
 Our code, \texttt{ARTEMIDE} (ARcs in clusTErs using Mask r-cnn IDEntifier), is free and open source, and available in our GitHub repository\footnote{\url{https://github.com/LBasz/ARTEMIDE}}.

 This paper is organised as follows.
 In Sect.~\ref{sec:dataset} we describe how the training set is produced via SL simulations.
 In Sect.~\ref{sec:network}, we introduce the Mask R-CNN framework, describing in detail the architecture of our implementation, and the training setup.
 In Sect.~\ref{sec:results}, we present the results of the trained network, we evaluate its performance on the test set, and we further test it on real \Euclid Q1 images.
-Finally, in Sect.~\ref{sec:conclusions} we summarise, discuss the results, and conclude.
+In Sect.~\ref{sec:discussion}, we discuss the results.
+Finally, in Sect.~\ref{sec:conclusions} we summarise and conclude.

 Throughout this paper, we assume a flat $\Lambda\mathrm{CDM}$ cosmology with $\Omega_\Lambda = 0.7$, $\Omega_{\mathrm{m}} = 0.3$, and $H_0 = 70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$.
 Magnitudes are reported in the AB system~\citep{oke1983}, unless otherwise stated.